PureRank: A parameter-free recursive importance measure for network nodes: Method: PureRank as a parameter-free RDI-based importance measure

-This section systematically formulates PureRank, a parameter-free RDI-based importance measure for networks, by developing its theoretical foundation and associated computational procedures.
-Section~\ref{subsec:node_classification} introduces dangling, recurrent, and transient classes and assigns nodes to these classes using Strongly Connected Component (SCC) decomposition.
-Section~\ref{subsec:local_centrality} defines local importance within each class based on RDI principle.
-Section~\ref{subsec:L2G} presents the local-to-global construction of PureRank scores, which quantify the global importance of nodes based on their local importance (in-class evaluation) and inter-class connections.
-Finally, Section~\ref{sec:computing} discusses computational aspects of PureRank.
+This section formulates PureRank as a parameter-free RDI-based importance measure and presents its theoretical foundation and computational procedure.
+Section~\ref{subsec:node_classification} describes the node classification $\calC$ and presents the corresponding block-partitioned forms of $\vc{W}$ and $\vc{P}$.
+Section~\ref{subsec:local_centrality} characterizes, for each Class $S\in\calC$, the local importance vector through a bi-objective optimization problem for choosing the parameters of the Katz equation on $\ol{G}_S=(S,\vc{P}_S)$ according to the RDI principle.
+Section~\ref{subsec:L2G} presents the {\it RDI-based local-to-global (RDI-L2G) construction}, which aggregates the local importance vectors into the global importance vector, namely, the {\it PureRank vector}.
+Finally, Section~\ref{sec:computing} discusses the computation of PureRank.